 The very good news is he walked away clean and hasn’t touched the stuff since.

 (Neither have I, now that I think about it.)

 Back to Amsterdam…..

 Tom Petty and the Heartbreakers were fabulous.
 The crowd was fun.
 Jeroen kept talking over the music to impress the women with his avant-garde who-ha.
-After about three songs, the women scattered in all directions looking for true love elsewhere.
-Duke was flirting with a gentleman wearing gold-glittered short (very short), tight (very tight) pants, white knee socks and a muscle shirt that had a picture of Cupid carrying a gun.
+After about three songs, the women scattered in all directions, looking for true love elsewhere.
+Duke was flirting with a gentleman wearing gold-glittered short, tight pants, white knee socks and a muscle shirt that had a picture of Cupid carrying a rifle.
 Hannah and Linda, the ones who interrogated me earlier, stood next to me.
 Linda was fondling a guy she found in the crowd.

 Jeroen jumped in and tried to impress Hannah and/or Linda by assaulting them with ten minutes of excruciating verbal diarrhea about something.
 Linda, before she took the opportunity to molest the guy she was with, told me Jeroen had just asked her to act in the avant-garde movie he was writing.
 She turned him down.
 I asked her why she said no. With a straight-face, Linda said it was because she didn’t want to have sex with a horse.***